-We do our best in the Department of Animal Sciences to keep out class sizes relatively small.
-This is due to the nature of classes we teach.
+We do our best in the Department of Animal Sciences to keep our class sizes relatively small.
 We try to make hands-on classes available to all of our students and to do that, we have to keep our class sizes small.
 We do have a few large lecture type classes which are required of our students, but in many of those classes we do offer lab sections which have very small class sizes.

 We do our best to offer as many hands on classes as we can.
 These hands on classes start as early as first semester your freshmen year and are available to our students throughout their four years on campus.

 We have 6 farms which are owned and managed by the Department of Animal Sciences at the University of Illinois.
 We have a beef and sheep unit, a poultry unit, 2-swine units, a horse unit, and dairy unit.
 These farms are used for teaching and research.
 We also employ many of our undergraduate students, this not only provides them with supplemental income or aid in a work-study program but also allows them gain valuable animal experiences.

 Visit the Office of the Registrar to see about specific transfer requirements.

 We would also love for you to set up a visit to the Department of Animal Sciences to talk about our program and the opportunities you have here.

 We do offer a few online classes in the Department of Animal Sciences.
 However, you cannot receive a degree in Animal Sciences with only online classes.
 Most of the classes it takes to complete a degree must be completed on campus.

 Visit our admissions website to apply.
 When filling out your application, you will specify Animal Sciences as your first choice for admittance.